-Harvey Weinstein Will Turn Himself In On Rape, Sexual Assault Charges
+Harvey Weinstein Will Turn Himself In To Police On Criminal Charges

 Movie producer Harvey Weinstein will surrender to the New York Police Department on Friday in Lower Manhattan, a source familiar with the matter tells NPR's Rose Friedman.